 Is it just me or does it seem like children have lost their playfulness?
 Many of us can recall summer days spent playing games outside with friends, riding bikes, playing hopscotch, or making forts in the woods.
 Now, though, it seems that most kids prefer to lead a wired existence, constantly connected to some electronic device.
 Many parents are exasperated by their child’s constant technology use and the degree to which tablets, TVs, video games, laptops and smart phones have taken over their household.
-I once talked to a desperate mother whose child was sending upwards of 20,000 texts per month (No, that is not a typo.)
-Like this mom, many parents who we hear from are fed up and looking to take back control.
-Here are 4 steps you can take to manage or limit your child’s use of technology so that it works for you and your family.

 The final reward of the screen time can help to motivate your child to accomplish some more productive goals in the course of a day.